 Why is it unsafe to drive with your interior lights on?

 You were most likely cautioned against driving with your interior lights on because it’s dangerous, but not because it’s actually illegal (we don’t know why so many kids got the impression they would be breaking the law by turning on the lights in the car).
 But driving with your interior lights on can make it difficult to see on the road, and the light may reflect against your windshield.

 Plus, if you need your interior lights on, you’re likely looking for something which means you’re not fully focused on driving.
 Distracted driving accidents can be extremely serious — distracted driving caused 2,841 deaths across the U.S. in 2018, according to The National Highway Safety Administration.

 Your interior lights may also obstruct the view of drivers driving behind you, and could potentially lead to an accident.
 If you need to turn your interior lights on, you should consider the hazards around you and use your best judgement.

-Auto insurance companies take your driving record into account when calculating your premiums, so a ticket for distracted driving may increase your insurance rates depending on what state you live in.
+Auto insurance companies take your driving record into account when calculating your premiums, so a ticket for distracted driving may increase your insurance rates.
 Insurers typically only check your driving history from the last several years, so if you received a ticket for distracted driving over five years ago your rates may not be affected, depending on your insurance company.

 If you need to turn your interior lights on for any reason — maybe you are looking for your water bottle or you need to find spare change for the upcoming toll — you should do your best to find a safe place to pull over first.
 By pulling over before turning your lights on, you’re ensuring your safety as well as the other drivers.